-The term Capital appears in quite a few different terms, with different meanings in business finance, investing, budgeting—and the field of Economics.
+The term Capital appears in quite a few different terms, with different meanings in business finance, accounting, investing, budgeting—and the field of Economics.
 However, all of these meanings have in common a reference to substantial resources for producing goods and services.

 Explaining Capital Stock in Context